camunda/camunda-docs-static/get-started/content/cmmn10/index.md

   main:
     name: "CMMN 1.0"
     identifier: "get-started-cmmn"
-    pre: "Get started developing a Case Application containing a CMMN 1.0 case.
-Learn how to specify tasks, milestones and sentries.
-Deploy the application to the Apache Tomcat application server."
+    pre: "Learn how to create a CMMN 1.0 Case Definition featuring Human Tasks, Sentries and Milestones.
+Package it as a web application and deploy it on Apache Tomcat Server."

 ---